 Natural Ways to Relieve Pregnancy Heartburn

-As you can see, there isn’t much that can be done about preventing the organic causes of heartburn during pregnancy.
-Hormones and baby’s growth are natural and wanted aspects of pregnancy.
+There isn’t much that can be done about preventing the organic causes of heartburn during pregnancy—hormones and baby’s growth are natural and wanted aspects of pregnancy.
 So what can you do?

-Mix 1-teaspoon vinegar (building up to 1 tablespoon) with approximately 8 ounces water; sip throughout the day and an hour before meals.
+Mix 1 teaspoon of vinegar (building up to 1 tablespoon) with approximately 8 ounces of water; sip throughout the day and an hour before meals.

-Raw vinegar is one of the small wonders of the world!
-Seems strange to think about drinking vinegar when your chest is burning.
-As stated above, low stomach acid actually creates heartburn, so this works because it increases the acids, resulting in relief.
+It seems strange to think about drinking vinegar when your chest is burning, but low stomach acid actually creates heartburn.
+This works because it increases the acids, resulting in relief.
 Make sure the vinegar is raw, unpasteurized apple cider vinegar.
 Bonus points for an amber bottle.

 Squeeze 1-2 fresh lemons into a minimum of 8 ounces of water.
 Add stevia or raw honey.
 Heat for tea or leave water cold for lemonade/juice.